Note:

 for international masters competitions.

-For racers who wish to compete only in a specific competition,
+For racers who wish to compete only in a specific Far West Masters division event,

-weekend per season.
-It's a good way to "get your toes wet" before deciding
+It's a good way to "get your toes wet"

-payment will be credited towards your masters license fee.
+payment will be credited towards your masters membership.

-For more information about USSA membership and competition licenses,
+For more information about U.S. Ski & Snowboard membership and competition licenses,

 If you need any clarification of which license and dues options to select